In a nutshell

 What if by converting and feeding your companions, you knew that you would live forever?
 What then?

-I submit to you that Honey, the title character of Book 1, believes she will.
-She firmly believes that she will live on in Mona and the rest of her family.
+Honey, the title character of Book 1, believes she will.
+She firmly believes she will live on in Mona and the rest of her family.
 By living in them, she will have the power to help them successfully navigate through their trials.
 Besides, she loves them.
-This way, she will be forever bonded to them.
+This way, she will bond forever to them.

-If you knew that, without a shadow of a doubt, you will live forever.
-Simply by others consuming your meat, would you?
+If you knew that without doubt, you would live forever, just by others consuming your meat, would you?
 I think I might.